 The Recipe is next!

 But remember, you can scroll past the recipe to learn a bunch more about my Cheese Fondue.
-Plus wine parings!!
+Plus wine pairings!!
 The recipe is listed again at the end – so you don’t have to come all the way back up here!!
 Unless you want to 🙂

 Melted cheese stretches from a fondue fork lifting bread over a steaming red pot, with wine glasses and a bottle in the background.